-The following table lists the additional programs that are required for complete device support.
-Note that, for some devices, a specific level of MVS/SP JES2 or JES3 is also required.
-See "MVS/System Product Job Entry Subsystem (JES2 or JES3)" on page 7 for more information.
+The following table lists the additional licensed programs that are required for complete device support.
+For some devices, a specific level of MVS/SP JES2 or JES3 is also required.
+For more information, see "MVS/System Product Job Entry Subsystem (JES2 or JES3)" on page 7.